 Step 2: Go to the Responses tab

 In your Google Form, next to the “Responses,” you’ll be able to view the number of responses your form has received.
-Toggle to the “Responses” tab from the “Questions” tab.
+Toggle to the “Responses” tab from the “Questions” tab and you’ll see the Google Forms answer section.

 Step 3: Choose to view your summary